Bette Davis: My Mother's Keeper

+1986–1989: Final works and awards

 Davis appeared in the television film As Summers Die (1986), and in Lindsay Anderson's film The Whales of August (1987), in which she played the blind sister of Lillian Gish.
 Though in poor health at the time, Davis memorized her own and everyone else's lines as she always had.
 The film earned good reviews, with one critic writing: "Bette crawls across the screen like a testy old hornet on a windowpane, snarling, staggering, twitching – a symphony of misfired synapses."
-Davis became an honouree of the Kennedy Center Honors for her contribution to films in 1987.
+Davis became an honoree of the Kennedy Center Honors for her contribution to films in 1987.

 Her last performance was the title role in Larry Cohen's Wicked Stepmother (1989).
 By this time, her health was failing, and after disagreements with Cohen, she walked off the set.
 The script was rewritten to place more emphasis on Barbara Carrera's character, and the reworked version was released after Davis's death.

 After abandoning Wicked Stepmother, and with no further film offers (though she was keen to play the centenarian in Craig Calman's The Turn of the Century, and worked with him on adapting the stage play to a feature-length screenplay), Davis appeared on several talk shows, and was interviewed by Johnny Carson, Joan Rivers, Larry King, and David Letterman, discussing her career, but refusing to discuss her daughter.
 Her appearances were popular; Lindsay Anderson observed that the public enjoyed seeing her behaving "so bitchy": "I always disliked that because she was encouraged to behave badly.
 And I'd always hear her described by that awful word, feisty."

 During 1988 and 1989, Davis was honored for her career achievements, receiving the Legion of Honor from France, the Campione d'Italia from Italy, and the Film Society of Lincoln Center Lifetime Achievement Award.
-She appeared on British television in a special broadcast from the South Bank Centre, discussing film and her career, the other guest being the renowned Russian director Andrei Tarkovsky.
+She appeared on British television in a special broadcast from the South Bank Centre, discussing film and her career.